lemon24/reader/docs/app.rst

 .. warning::

-    The web application is not stable yet and might change without any notice.
+    The web application is not fully supported, see the :ref:`roadmap <app roadmap>` for details.

 .. note::